Open-source software vs. the proposed Cyber Resilience Act

 - Spread the word.
 Help your fellow developers.
 Talk to people around you with legal and policy skills.
 Let them know how the CRA proposal affects them, their organisation or society at large.

-- Read the proposal.
+- Read the proposal and the community's comments.
 This post concentrates on high-level scoping.
-There is more.
-There is also an EC proposal on liability.
+There is more (updated):

 - Get in touch and talk with policy makers at the Commission, your government or your favorite ITRE MEP: the rapporteur is Nicola Danti, while the shadow rapporteurs are Henna Virkkunen,